mochangheng/pytorch-deploy/README.md

 - `logfile`: Filename to create a file that stores date, ip address, and size of input for each access of the API.
 If `None`, no file will be created.
 - `inference_fn`: Name of the method of the model that should be called for the inputs.
 If `None`, the model itself will be called (If `model` is a `nn.Module` then it's equivalent to calling `model.forward(inputs)`).

+## Currently In Progress
+Still working on an OAuth2 login system that requires correct user credentials to use torch-deploy.

 ## Sample Response Format

 ## Sample Code